-Title of paper: An update on children and young people's health and wellbeing in the context of Nottingham City's Children and Young People Plan 2016-20 Report to: Nottingham Children's Partnership Board Date: 05/03/2018 Relevant Director: Alison Challenger (Director of Public Health) Wards affected: All Contact Officer(s) Helene Denness (helene.denness (nottinghamcity.gov.uk) and contact details: Other officers who Uzmah Bhatti uzmah.bhatti@nottin ghamcity.gov.uk have provided input: David Johns david.johns@nottingha amcity.gov.uk Relevant Children and Young People's Plan (CYPP) priority: Safeguarding and supporting children and families: Children, young people and families will benefit from early and effective support and protection to empower them to overcome difficulties and provide a safe environment in which to thrive.
-Promoting the health and wellbeing of babies, children and young people: From pregnancy and throughout life, babies, children, young people and families will be healthier, more emotionally resilient and better able to make informed decisions about their health and wellbeing.
-Supporting achievement and academic attainment: All children and young people will leave school with the best skills and qualifications they can achieve and will be ready for independence, work or further learning.
-Empowering families to be strong and achieve economic wellbeing: More families will be empowered and able to deal with family issues and child poverty will be significantly reduced.
-Summary of issues (including benefits to customers/service users):
+Title of paper: An update on children and young people's health and wellbeing in the context of Nottingham City's Children and Young People Plan 2016-20 Plan 2016-20 Report to: Nottingham Children's Partnership Board Date: 05/03/2018 Relevant Director: Alison Challenger (Director of Wards affected: All Public Health) Contact Officer(s) and Helene Denness (helene.denness@nottinghamcity.gov.uk) contact details: Other officers who have Uzmah Bhatti uzmah.bhatti@nottinghamcity.gov.uk provided input: David Johns david.johns@nottinghamcity.gov.uk tamilies will benefit from early and effective support and protection to empower them to overcome difficulties and provide a safe environment in which to thrive.
+Promoting the health and wellbeing of babies, children and young people: From will leave school with the best skills and qualifications they can achieve and will be ready for independence, work or further learning.